Looking for the best snorkeling in Playa del Carmen Mexico? You’ve come to the right guide!

 With its close proximity to some of the most incredible coral reefs in the world, Playa del Carmen is an amazing destination for snorkeling and underwater activities.

-As a Playa del Carmen local, I’ve been able to personally experience most of the snorkeling spots in Playa del Carmen and the Riviera Maya.
+As a travel blogger that lives in Playa del Carmen, I’ve been able to personally experience most of the snorkeling spots in Playa del Carmen and the Riviera Maya.

 About Snorkeling in Playa del Carmen

 Mexico’s Caribbean coast is home to the second largest coral reef system in the world known as the Mesoamerican Reef.

 Only second to the Great Barrier Reef in Australia, the reef system starts north of Cancun near a remote island called Isla Contoy and spans for over 600 miles south all the way to Honduras.

 If you’re not scuba certified, then snorkeling is a great option to get an up close view of the underwater marine life.

 Here are the answers to some of the most frequently asked questions about snorkeling in Playa del Carmen: